srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/06-Create a SQL database.md

 8. Go to the resource tab to locate the SQL database you created.
 You may need to refresh.

-# Task 2: Test the database.
+# Task 2: Test the database

 In this task, we will configure the SQL server and run a SQL query.